 - the chain of custody may have been compromised;

 - the lab analyst testing your blood may not be properly trained in chemistry and toxicology;

 - your blood sample may not have the proper identifying information on the tubes;

 - the lab analyst may have contaminated the blood when preparing it for testing;

 - the lab analyst may not have mixed the proper amount of control chemical with your blood;

 - the data from the test may not have be interpreted properly;

 - another compound in your blood may have been improperly interpreted as being ethyl alcohol.

 Even a small mistake in the process of blood testing, from the initial blood draw to the testing of the blood sample at the state lab, could affect the credibility of the blood test results.
 An experienced DUI defense attorney will know how to use these errors to develop a defense against Colorado DUI charges.

-While not all DUI blood samples have errors, it is important to have an experienced DUI defense attorney evaluate the reports and information associated with the blood draw to ensure that any problems with the blood test are used strategically to obtain the best possible outcome in your case.
+While the majority of DUI blood samples do not have errors, it is important to have an experienced DUI defense attorney evaluate the reports, review the litigation packet, and other information associated with the blood draw to ensure that any problems with the blood test are identified and used strategically to obtain the best possible outcome in your case.